 Digital Writing: Tips, Tricks and Techniques

-“I started incorporating digital stoytelling, and I saw changes in my students.
+“I started incorporating digital storytelling, and I saw changes in my students.
 I saw that they were thinking in new ways and writing in new ways and enjoying it.
 That is when it really started to blossom for me.”
-Seth Mitchell – Lisbon High, Lisbon, Maine.
+Seth Mitchell – Lisbon High, Lisbon, Maine

 Teachers Are the Center of Education: A Profile of Eight Teachers – National Writing Project

-“Schools are in catch up mode” when it comes to digital writing argues Elyse Eidman-Aadahl, co-author of the book Because Digital Writing Matters.
-She believes school practices are out of date to the extent that “so much of school writing is consciously in the other direction” compared to professional, and social trends.
+“Schools are in catch up mode” for digital writing, argues Elyse Eidman-Aadahl, co-author of the book Because Digital Writing Matters.
+She believes school practices are outdated because “so much of school writing is consciously in the other direction” compared to professional and social trends.

 The notion of writing has fundamentally changed.
-Outside the classroom, the kind of writing that students encounter is overwhelmingly digital, a direction that all levels of society are moving toward at an increasingly rapid speed.
+Outside the classroom, the writing that learners encounter is overwhelmingly digital.
+That’s a direction that all levels of society are moving toward at an increasingly rapid speed.

-There are obvious barriers to implementation of digital writing in the classroom, as there are with edtech in general, including: a lack of resources, a lack of training, and the pressure of standardized testing.
-The ever-increasing march of digital writing in our society, however, makes it more important to be taught to students so they have the skills to match the world they will be entering post grade 12.
+There are obvious barriers to implementing digital writing in the classroom.
+As with EdTech in general, that includes a lack of resources, a lack of training, and the pressure of standardized testing.
+However, the ever-increasing march of digital writing in our society makes it more important to teach learners, so they have the skills to match the world they will be entering post-grade 12.

 Twitter Language Games

-The Atlantic took on the question of how much can you say in 140 characters? in 2011, in which they quote Chinese artist Ai WeiWei “In the Chinese language, 140 characters is a novella”.
-In English however, it is far from a novella, necessitating the rise to new truncated word forms such as ‘2’ for too.
+The Atlantic asked, “How much can you say in 140 characters?”
+In 2011, they quoted Chinese artist Ai Weiwei saying, “In the Chinese language, 140 characters is a novella.”
+In English, however, it is far from a novella, necessitating new, truncated word forms such as “2” for too.